 ALSO READWest Bengal native arrested in Vile Parle rape & murder case Banking operations paralysed in West Bengal Banking operations disrupted in Bengal as unions go on strike Bengal to slap murder charge on drivers in case of road accidents Srinu Naidu murder: Dilip Ghosh writes to Centre for CBI probe

+They also found that he had left for his home in West Bengal after the incident.
+The accused, who worked with a jewellery store, admitted that he had committed the crime.
+Dhar told the police that he worked in the same area and used to see the victim very often.
 On the night of the incident, Dhar saw the victim returning home and followed her.
 As she left the door open, he entered and strangled her with a pair of jeans after raping her.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)